-Your resident director will schedule excursions during both semesters.
-These academic excursions are a required component of the study abroad program and will relate to some of your courses.
+Your program director will schedule trips around the Iberian Peninsula during both semesters.
+These trips are a required component of the study abroad program and will relate to some of your courses.
 You will receive a stipend for meals during these travels.
 Make sure to clearly communicate to your host families when you will be leaving and returning.
+The specific destinations and timeline vary from year to year.
 Your program director will be in touch with you about the dates and destinations of the trips.